Alta Fine Print and Info (Policies)

 Uphill Travel (The Summer Road and beyond)

-During the ski season when we have 24-hours a day operations going on with avalanche mitigation, grooming, maintenance and downhill skiers, the only uphill travel area that we approve is the Summer Road* when it is open.
+During the ski season when we have 24-hour-a-day operations going on with avalanche mitigation, grooming, maintenance and downhill skiers, the only uphill travel area that we approve is the Summer Road* when it is open.
 Any other uphill travel is a safety issue for our employees and skiers and interferes with our operations and the product we prepare and sell to our skiers.

 *The Summer Road starts at the gate where State Road 210 ends and may be used to access areas outside of our ski area boundaries.
 Generally when the Summer Road is closed, you should be able to get to the south-facing slopes above the Town of Alta.

 Drones and Model Aircraft (Should fly elsewhere)

 Because of safety and privacy concerns, Alta Ski Area prohibits the operation or use of unmanned aerial systems or drones (including model aircraft by recreational users and hobbyists) within or above the ski area boundaries without a prior written authorization, which will require unique circumstances that benefit Alta Ski Area.
 This prohibition includes drones used for filming, as well as any drone use by media or journalists.
 Please submit any request for a prior written authorization to Brandon Ott at email@example.com or 801.799.2263.

 Interlodge Travel Restrictions (This means powder skiing)